How to Make Earrings – Pretty Drop Dangles

 … to using many beads to create larger earrings.

-All the earrings in the images shown above were made in the same way.
+All the easy diy earrings in the images shown above were made in the same way.
 I just used different beads and ear wires.
 I collected most of my bead stash to make my own earrings from taking apart old jewelry I bought at yard sales and flea markets.

 I made my daughter 3 pairs of dangle drop earrings.
 In this photo she is sporting a simple pair made with green glass beads and short ear wires.